Veterans always get the same annual cost-of-living increase as Social Security recipients. But there's no guarantee that will continue.

 Under current law, those annual increases are automatic for Social Security benefits, determined by the executive branch without intervention from Congress.
 But veterans benefits fall into a different category, one that requires lawmaker intervention each year to become law.

-“The current process leaves veterans and their families, who depend on these benefits to make ends meet, in limbo until Washington actually passes legislation,” said the bill's sponsor, Rep. Ralph Abraham, a Louisiana Republican.
-This legislation would "end this uncertainty and … enable VA beneficiaries to better plan for their financial future.”
+"The current process leaves veterans and their families, who depend on these benefits to make ends meet, in limbo until Washington actually passes legislation," said the bill's sponsor, Rep. Ralph Abraham, a Louisiana Republican R-La. "(This legislation bill) would "end this uncertainty and … enable VA beneficiaries to better plan for their financial future."

 The current process hasn’t resulted in problematic cost-of-living adjustments for veterans.
-In the last few decades, only one year — 2000 — saw uneven increases for Social Security recipients and veterans, and that came as a result of a rounding difference between the two rates.
+In the last few decades, only one year — 2000 — saw uneven increases for Social Security recipients and veterans benefits payouts, and that came as a result of a rounding difference between the two rates.

 But Abraham and other lawmakers point out that congressional infighting in recent years has sidelined other legislation assumed routine, including the budget fights which resulted in the 2013 partial government shutdown.